husaab/musicstore/README.md

 # musicstore
 Created a text-based music store application using Java, offering an immersive and simulated music shopping experience.

-Read HOWTOUSE.txt to check out the application
+Read HOWTOUSE.txt to learn how to use the application

 Here is a quick preview of the application!